openthread/pyspinel/EXTCAP.md

   need to set it again the next time you use the interface (unless you need to change the channel).

-* Double click on the hardware interface
+* Double click on the hardware interface.

 * Select the hardware interface and then click **Start Capture** to start sniffing.